flexflow/FlexFlow/CONTRIBUTING.md

 ### Formatting
 We use `clang-format` to format our C++ code.
 If you make changes to the code and the Clang format CI test is failing, you can lint your code by running: `./scripts/format.sh` from the main folder of this repo.

+### Documenting the code
+We follow the Python Docstring conventions for documenting the Python code.
+We document the C++ code using comments in any of the conventioned supported by Doxygen [see here](https://doxygen.nl/manual/docblocks.html).

 ### Pull Requests
 We actively welcome your pull requests.